Skip to main content

 BCIT holds a Disaster Day training exercise every second year in early June.
 This exercise coordinates the efforts of campus emergency response teams with external first responders, including the RCMP, fire department, and emergency health services.

-Man in safety vest attaching first aid kit to drone
+Man in safety vest setting up a drone